Giffen good: Analysis

-For almost all products, the demand curve has a negative slope: as the price increases, demand for the good decreases.
-(See Supply and demand for background.)
-Giffen goods are an exception to this general rule.
+For almost all products, the demand curve has a negative slope: as the price increases, quantity demanded for the good decreases.

+Giffen goods are the exception to this general rule.
 Unlike other goods or services, the price point at which supply and demand meet results in higher prices and greater demand whenever market forces recognize a change in supply and demand for Giffen goods.
 As a result, when price goes up, the quantity demanded also goes up.
 To be a true Giffen good, the good's price must be the only thing that changes to produce a change in quantity demanded.

-A Giffen good should not be confused with products bought as status symbols or for conspicuous consumption (Veblen goods), although there may be some overlap as consumers are more likely to engage in conspicuous consumption as a way to engage in "aspirational spending" as a way to increase their social status.
+Giffen goods should not be confused with Veblen goods: Veblen goods are products whose demand increases if their price increases because the price is seen as an indicator of quality or status.

 The classic example given by Marshall is of inferior quality staple foods, whose demand is driven by poverty that makes their purchasers unable to afford superior foodstuffs.
 As the price of the cheap staple rises, they can no longer afford to supplement their diet with better foods, and must consume more of the staple food.

-There are three necessary preconditions for this situation to arise:
+There are three necessary conditions for this situation to arise: